Make Your Will Online In Alberta With Epilogue.

 - What are their religious values and beliefs?

 - Do they live far away from your kids’ school and friends?

 - Do they have children already?

 Click here for a comprehensive guide on how to choose a guardian.

 What is a common-law spouse entitled to in Alberta?

-The rules across Canada vary when it comes to a Common-law partners entitlement if there is no Will.
-In Alberta, if you pass away without a Will and leave a common-law partner behind, they are legally entitled to a share of your estate.
+The rules across Canada vary when it comes to a Common-law partner’s entitlement if there is no Will.
+In AB, if you pass away without a Will and leave a common-law partner behind, they are legally entitled to a share of your estate.